root-systems/handbook/agreements/expenses-agreement.md

 # Expenses Agreement

-As a worker owned business Root Systems members all have the ability to claim expenses relating to the operation of the business.
+As a worker-owned business Root Systems members all have the ability to claim expenses relating to the operation of the business.

 ## This may include:

  - Technical equipment (laptops, keyboards, etc...)
  - Office equipment (coffee machine, chairs, desk, lights, etc...)
- - Office rent
+ - Office space rent
  - Retreats and Away days (travel, food and accomadation)
  - Event expenses (tickets, foods, etc...)
- - Every day business lunches (50% tax deductable for members, 100% for guests)**
+ - Every day business lunches (50% tax deductable for members, 100% for guests)
- - Travel expenses (72c/km, hotels, flights, etc...)
+ - Travel expenses (transport, hotels, flights, etc...)
  - Saas tools (google, toggl, loomio, xero, etc...)
  - Memberships (Enspiral)